Web Design Tips: Key Highlights

 - Position your CTA strategically: Place your CTAs where eyes are naturally drawn, such as near headings, subheadings or relevant content

-- Leave plenty of empty space: Ensure you have a substantial empty space around the CTA to prevent it from blending into other elements on your website
+- Leave plenty of space: Ensure you have a substantial empty space around the CTA to prevent it from blending into other elements on your website

 - Craft actionable and concise text: Use strong verbs for your CTAs that convey urgency and action, such as “Get started,” “Download now” or “Sign up today”